affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.5 =
+* New: New templating system for HTML templates.
+* Fix: Minor style fixes.

 = 0.9.4 =
 * New: Added the possibility to add custom import pages.
 * Improvement: Added some translations.